mplanchard/rest-presentation/notes/dissertation.rst

     The web is intended to be an *Internet-scale* distributed hypermedia system

-Must be abel to interconnect information across multiple organizational boundaries, as well as geographic dispersement.
+Must be able to interconnect information across multiple organizational boundaries, as well as geographic dispersement.
 Anarchic scalability and independent deployment of components are required.